Elliptic Curve Point Addition

 Another way of understanding it:

-If a straight line crosses an elliptic curve at exactly two points, then it must be perfectly vertical.
+If a straight line crosses an elliptic curve at exactly two points, and neither of the intersection points are tangent intersections, then it must be perfectly vertical.

 You could work out an algebraic proof from the formulas above, but I think the geometric argument is more intuitive.